Skip to main content

 • Check the current rules and regulations every time advice is provided.

-While claims arising from undertaking audits pose a longstanding risk to accountants, there has recently been a surge in cases involving significant errors made by major UK accounting firms.
+Claims arising from audits have long posed a risk to accountants.
+However, there has recently been a surge in cases involving significant errors made by major UK accounting firms.
 This further shapes the nature of negligence claims associated with audit services.

-A prominent example illustrating this trend is the landmark case involving KPMG, one of the ‘big four’ auditors, which incurred a record £21 million fine from the UK accounting regulator, the Financial Reporting Council (FRC).
+A prominent example of this trend is the landmark case involving KPMG, one of the 'big four' auditors.
+The firm incurred a record £21 million fine from the UK accounting regulator, the Financial Reporting Council (FRC).
 This historic penalty stemmed from what the FRC deemed a ‘textbook failure’ in auditing the collapsed building firm, Carillion, in 2018.
-The deficiencies identified in the Carillion audits were characterised as exceptional, leading to the highest-ever fine imposed by the FRC.
+The deficiencies identified in the Carillion audits were deemed exceptional.
+This led to the highest fine ever imposed by the FRC.

 Steps to mitigate risk: